neudecker-group/jedi/docs/tutorials/substructures.rst

    jedi.run()
    jedi.visualize(show=True, show_indices=True)

-Running this script opens our trusted visualisation window as shown below.
+Running this script opens our trusted visualization window as shown below.

 .. image:: biphenyl_full.png
    :align: center
-   :alt: JEDI visualisation of the analysis of a biphenyl molecule.
-All the bonds are colour-coded, indicating an analysis of the full structure.
+   :alt: JEDI visualization of the analysis of a biphenyl molecule.
+All the bonds are color-coded, indicating an analysis of the full structure.

 Most of the code should already be familiar to you --- what might be unfamiliar is the ``next()`` call around :external+ase:func:`~ase.io.vasp.read_vasp_xml`, and ``np.loadtxt()``.